Dayana-N/Book-Heaven-PP5/README.md

 - [Google Fonts](https://fonts.google.com/) was used to import fonts.
 - [Google Chrome Lighthouse](https://developers.google.com/web/tools/lighthouse) was used during the testing of the website.
 - [Google Chrome Developer Tools](https://developer.chrome.com/docs/devtools/overview/) was used during testing, debugging and making the website responsive.
+- [AWS](https://aws.amazon.com/) was used to store media files.
+- [Stripe](https://stripe.com/en-ie) was integrated to handle payment processing in a secure and convenient way.
 - [W3C HTML Validator](https://validator.w3.org/) was used to check for errors in the HTML code.
 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to check for errors in the CSS code
 - [Js Hint](https://jshint.com/) was used to validate the JavaScript code.